Spinal Physiotherapy: Expert Neurological Rehabilitation

 Practical applications of spinal physiotherapy include:

 We’ve built something special here at Making Strides on the Gold Coast.
-Our Purple Family understands that spinal physiotherapy isn’t just about exercises—it’s about rebuilding lives and discovering new possibilities.
+Our Purple Family understands that physiotherapy for neurological conditions isn’t just about exercises—it’s about rebuilding lives and discovering new possibilities.

-Our team brings over 100 years of combined experience in neurological rehabilitation, with specialized expertise in spinal cord injury management.
-We work with individuals across the spectrum of spinal injuries, from fresh injuries to those seeking to optimize function years after their initial trauma.
+Our team brings over 100 years of combined experience in neurological rehabilitation, with our physiotherapists bringing specialised expertise in treating clients with spinal cord injuries, brain injuries, and other neurological conditions.
+We work with individuals across the spectrum of spinal injuries, from fresh injuries to those seeking to optimise function years after their initial trauma.

 We serve clients with complete and incomplete spinal cord injuries at all levels—cervical, thoracic, lumbar, and sacral.
-Our approach recognizes that each person’s journey is unique, requiring individualized programs that adapt to changing needs and goals.
+Our approach recognises that each person’s journey is unique, requiring individualised programs that adapt to changing needs and goals.

 Our Purple Family community provides something beyond traditional therapy.
 Training alongside others who understand the challenges of spinal cord injury creates connections that extend far beyond formal sessions.
 These relationships often become lifelong sources of support, encouragement, and shared wisdom.